amontalvof/firestore-demos/README.md

 -   #### Pagination

-The index.ts have an example of pagination.
+The src/index.ts have an example of pagination.